 Through AI, machine learning, and predictive analytics, you can get better insights from each user at scale.
 The good news is that there are user-friendly tools that do the work for you behind the scenes.
 It’s your job to set the strategy in motion.

 #7 - Humanize AI

-Artificial intelligence systems like email auto-personalization, predictive analytics, and content intelligence make member outreach more individualized and engaging.
+Artificial intelligence systems like AI-enabled chatbots trained solely on your organization's content, email auto-personalization, predictive analytics, and content intelligence make member outreach more individualized and engaging.

 Through AI technologies today, you can connect more deeply with members and foster a high level of digital trust and intimacy.
 Delivering consistent personalization across channels and time sounds way more complicated than it is with the accessibility of AI.

 Earning consent to access, store, and process personal data is a required step to unleash the magic of data-driven personalization on powerful engagement tools.